 As a business we would also advise you to use the latest guidance to assist employers and businesses, which provides advice to staff on:

-iv) what advice to give to individuals who have travelled to specific areas
+- What advice to give to individuals who have travelled to specific area

 Travellers should always check the applicable country(s) travel advice before travel as this provides useful information for your trip, in addition to information on the COVID-19 virus outbreak.
 These can be found at www.gov.uk/foreign-travel‐advice, and can check the latest advice from the National Travel Health Network and Centre (NaTHNaC) on the TravelHealthPro website travelhealthpro.org.uk.